 How trees fight climate change

-Planting more trees is the best climate change solution.
-Find out how trees lock up carbon and how many we need to reach the UK's carbon net zero target by 2050.
+Trees are the best natural climate change solution.
+Find out how they lock up carbon and how many the UK needs to reach carbon net zero by 2050.

 Trees woods and wildlife

 Climate change means we will see more extreme weather events.
 Find out how native trees and woods we can help us manage flooding and lessen its devastating effects.